rickmb/vagrant-ansible/README.md

 * **VagrantFile** : Vagrant configuration.
 * **ansible/** : The Ansible provisioning definitions, a.k.a. "playbooks".
-* **projects/** : This is your working directory. it will be synced in the Vagrant box with /home/vagrant/projects.
+* **projects/** : This is your working directory.
+It will be synced in the Vagrant box with /vagrant/projects.

 ### Vagrantfile

 This is the configuration for Vagrant.
 Just read the comments.
+Pay special attention to:

+* The **config.vm.synced_folder** setting.
+Your preference may vary depending on your system, workflow and project.
+* The **ansible.playbook** setting.
+Look in /ansible/*.yml for various alternatives.

 ### ansible/